WHATS HOT

 Complementary therapies:

-Acupuncture and massage can be excellent complementary therapies to use during pregnancy in order to and any aches and pains.
+Acupuncture and massage can be excellent complementary therapies to use during pregnancy in order to and ease any aches and pains.
 If you are considering using a complementary therapy, it is always important to consult with your GP or midwife beforehand.
 Once you have decided to use a complementary therapy, only consult with qualified practitioners.

 Previous Article